Policy:

 Requirements:

-Windows 95/98/2000/NT/XP 3MB disk space
+Windows 95 and higher - ca. 3MB disk space

-Download a Demo-Version of WinTensor™ here
+Download WinTensor™ here

 Download windows html-help to see what the program does (0.37MB)